OpenSimulationInterface/osi-visualizer/README.md

 ## Usage

-Use the configuration panel at the right (see Screenshot below) to load a playback file or stream for channel 1 and choose a port to which it will be send.
-Enter the host and input port for channel 2 in the panel below.
+Use the configuration panel at the right (see Screenshot below) to load a playback file or stream for channel 1 at `Playback` and choose a port to which it will be send (here 5564).
+Select the data type `SensorView` accordingly.
+After that enter into the IP field the `localhost` and into the port field the receiving port (here 5563) for channel 2 in the panel below at `Connection`.
 Select the data type it is expected to visualize (here `SensorData`).
-Make sure the appropriate communication server for the data exchange is up and running.
+Make sure the appropriate communication server for the data exchange is up and running with specification of the used ports.

 ![](Resources/Images/Over_View.png)

 Now you can click on play for channel 1 and 2 and you can visualize the communication between these two channels.
-Channel 1 plays an OSI input file and sends out the OSI message to port 5564 at the same time.
-Channel 2 receives an OSI message from port 5564 showing it on the canvas (see demo screenshot below).
+Channel 1 plays the selected OSI input file scenario and sends out the OSI message to port 5564 at the same time.
+Channel 2 visualizes the received OSI messages at `localhost` at port 5563 showing it on the canvas (see demo screenshot below).

 ![](Resources/Images/Demo.png)